Wesleyan-Media-Project/aws-rekognition-image-video-processing/README.md

 ## Objective

 Each of our repositories belongs to one or more of the following categories:
 - Data Collection
-- Data Storage & Processing
+- Data Processing
-- Preliminary Data Classification
+- Data Classification
-- Final Data Classification
+- Compiled Final Data

-This repository is part of the data storage and processing section.
+This repository is part of the Data Processing section.

 ## Data